PlayVoice/Grad-SVC/README.md

 </div>

 ## Features
+1. Such beautiful codes from Grad-TTS

+    `easy to read`

-1. Multi-speaker based on speaker encoder
+2. Multi-speaker based on speaker encoder

-2. No speaker leaky based on `GRL`
+3. No speaker leaky based on `GRL`

-3. No electronic sound
+4. No electronic sound

+5. Low GPU memery required for trian

+    `batch_size: 8, occupy 3.1GB GPU memory when fast epochs, and 5.8G when last epochs`

 ## Setup Environment
 1. Install project dependencies